Humberto Delgado: Presidential election of 1958

 Interviewed on 10 May 1958, in the Chave d'Ouro café and asked what would be his attitude towards Salazar, Delgado replied with the immediately sensational: "Obviamente, demito-o!" ("Obviously, I'll fire him!").
 He was well aware that the president's power to remove the prime minister from office was essentially the only check on Salazar's power.

 His outspoken attitude earned him the nickname of "General sem Medo" ("Fearless General" or literally "General without fear").
 After a rally held at Porto drew a large crowd.
 However, when he tried to return to Lisbon, the police blocked him and his family from attending a planned rally, then broke up the gathering.

 Nevertheless, Delgado was ultimately credited with less than 25% of the votes, with 76.4% in favor of Tomás.
 Salazar refused to allow opposition representatives to observe the ballot count.
 Tomás' margin was inflated by massive ballot-box stuffing by the PIDE, leading to speculation that Delgado might have actually won had Salazar allowed an honest election.
 Nonetheless, Salazar was worried enough that he transferred election of the president to the legislature, which was firmly controlled by the regime.
 As a result, Delgado was the only opposition presidential candidate in the history of the Second Republic (including its first incarnation as the Ditadura Nacional) to stay in the race until election day.
 In other years when opposition candidates attempted to run, they were forced to withdraw before the polls opened when it became clear Salazar would not allow them to campaign unhindered.

 Exile and opposition (1958–1965)

-Delgado was expelled from the Portuguese military, and took refuge in the Brazilian embassy before going into exile, spending much of it in Brazil and later in Algeria, as a guest of Ben Bella.
+Delgado was expelled from the Portuguese military, and took refuge in the Brazilian embassy before going into exile, spending much of it in Brazil and later in Algeria, as a guest of Ahmed Ben Bella.
 During the period of his exile in Brazil he was supported by Maria Pia of Saxe-Coburg and Gotha Braganza, a claimant to the Portuguese Throne, who helped monetarily and even offered him one of their residences in Rome so that the General could return to Europe.

 In 1964, he founded the Portuguese National Liberation Front in Rome, stating in public that the only solution to end the Estado Novo would be by a military coup, while many others advocated a national uprising approach.